 An exchange of shares issued by different Funds represents the taxable redemption of shares of one Fund and the purchase of shares of the other Fund.
-Transfers between classes of the same Fund are generally not taxable transactions.
-See the SAI under "FEDERAL INCOME TAXES-Special Tax Considerations" for more information.
+Transfers between classes of the same Fund are generally not taxable transactions although certain tax reporting requirements may apply to significant holders as discussed in the SAI under "FEDERAL INCOME TAXES - Special Tax Considerations - Transfers between Classes of a Single Fund" for more information.